Arrest and Detention Abroad

-If you get into legal trouble, you (or a companion) should immediately contact Baylor University's Global Safety and Security Hotline at: +1-312-894-0095, your program director, trip leader or on-site staff (if applicable).
+If you get into legal trouble, you (or a companion) should immediately contact Baylor University's Global Safety and Security Hotline at: +1-603-328-1748 from anywhere in the world, or +1-855-521-6722 from the US or Canada, your program director, trip leader or on-site staff (if applicable).

 A consular officer at the nearest U.S. embassy or consulate abroad should also be notified.